CleverStack/node-seed/README.md

 1. A Highly Configurable Environment
 2. Automated tasks with `grunt`
 3. Lightning Fast Unit and Integration Testing Support with `mocha`
+4. MEAN Stack (Mongo, Express, Angular, Node) - use our angular-seed with this repo.
+5. ORM & ODM (SQL & NoSQL) run side by side for ultimate flexibility and control.

 ## 1. Features ##